tyyou77/sp18-proj1/ANSWERS.md

 # Question 3: What would you name your own Pokemon?

+Charlie

 # Question 4: What did you pass into the redirect_to?
 If it is a path, what did that path need?
 If it is not a path, why is it okay not to have a path here?

+I passed in pokemon.trainer.
+It's okay because it leads to the trainer's page.

 # Question 5: Explain how putting this line "flash[:error] = @pokemon.errors.full_messages.to_sentence" shows error messages on your form.

+When user attempts to create pokemon with a name that already exists, the error message is shown.

 # Give us feedback on the project and decal below!